JasonGlazer/Arete/README.md

 Computing the Energy Target
 ---------------------------
-The Energy Target for a specific building is based on the
+The Energy Target for a specific building is based on the population of the buildings designed under the standard in recent years.
+The Energy Target shall be based on the sum of the energy usage for each type of space within the building.

 Requirements for Clearinghouse Providers